Agile vs. Waterfall: Which Application Development Methodology Is Right For Your Business?

 - 30% reported The Scaled Agile Framework as the most popular scaling method.

 On the other hand, product development veterans still stand by the Waterfall approach.
 It is considered useful for projects with a rigid timeline or budget constraint.
-And, they especially appreciate this approach to software development because of its ability to offer a comprehensive understanding of the process, deliverables, and all the underlying principles.
+They especially appreciate this approach to software development because of its ability to understand the process, deliverables, and underlying principles comprehensively.

 Therefore, the ultimate consideration remains one- choosing a methodology that brings the most profit to your business.